Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 {% endcodeblock %}

-As you can see mutable operations do not create new strings but rather modify existing in-place.
+As you can see mutable operations do not create new strings but rather modify existing strings in-place.

 ##### Strings as hash keys

 Earlier I mentioned that mutable strings do not make good hash keys.
-Let me prove the point:
+Let me prove this:

 {% codeblock lang:ruby %}
 bad_key = "hal9000"